divitkashyap/TDA-ETH-OXFORD/README.md

 # Twitter Debate Analyser

 ## Description
-This project entails creating a bot that analyses debates that occur on crypto X (formerly known as Twitter).
-Here is the outline of the bounty as described on the ETH Torors Github:
+This project entails creating a bot that analyses debates about crypto on X (formerly known as Twitter).
+Here is the outline of the bounty as described on the ETH Torus Github:
 - Analysis tool that identifies debates and conflicts between influential Crypto Twitter accounts
 - Measuring issue importance, influence of involved accounts, and stance of participants
 - Generates detailed summaries of debates including main points, arguments of both sides, and underlying narratives